Your window to real-world challenges in actual healthcare practice, from an actual healthcare practioner's’ perspective.

 In Series 1, we were questioning the logistics of this revolutionary technology in cancer treatment.

 Hear 5 different perspectives, with both local specificities and global commonalities.
 Each session provided interesting insights in 4 different countries: USA, Germany, France and the United Kingdom.

-Our APLUSA Bell Falla expert, Dr. Karen HIGGINBOTTOM and Dr. AKHIL, an American hemato-oncologist, were discussing how patients are considered for referral, patient eligibility to receive CAR-T therapy, barriers to treatment, unmet needs and much more.
+Our APLUSA expert, Dr. Karen HIGGINBOTTOM, and Dr. AKHIL, an American hemato-oncologist, were discussing how patients are considered for referral, patient eligibility to receive CAR-T therapy, barriers to treatment, unmet needs, and much more.

-Dr. GERL is a hematological oncologist with office in central Munich.
-He treats over 800 patients in many hematological and oncological conditions.
+Dr. GERL is a hematological oncologist with an office in central Munich.
+He treats over 800 patients with many hematological and oncological conditions.
 He also holds a teaching position at the LMU in Munich.
-Dr. GERL has access to CAR-T treatments and regularly refers patient to a CAR-T center.
+Dr. GERL has access to CAR-T treatments and regularly refers patients to a CAR-T center.